YouTube Video Optimization for Search Engines

 People often ask us, "How can I bring more Internet traffic to my YouTube videos?
 We spend so much time creating our YouTube videos, but we had only five views in six months!"

 YouTube and Video Content

-Putting aside the fact that "content is king" on YouTube - the same way "content is the king" on any website - and assuming that you’ve created videos on a topic that sparks an interest from your audience, in order to get more views (and subscribers) on YouTube, you also need to optimize your videos for search engines.
+Putting aside the fact that "content is king" on YouTube - the same way "content is the king" on any website - and assuming that you've created videos on a topic that sparks interest from your audience, to get more views (and subscribers) on YouTube, you also need to optimize your videos for search engines.

 The Process of Optimizing Youtube Videos